WBZ (AM): 1956–1985: becoming a full-service powerhouse

 Beginning in the late 1960s, WBZ made a major push into live play-by-play sports.
 From 1966 through 1979, and again from 1991 through 1994, WBZ was home to radio broadcasts of New England Patriots football.
 This brought Gil Santos to the station.
-In the fall of 1969, WBZ regained the radio rights to the Boston Bruins (which it had lost in 1951), and also began carrying Boston Celtics basketball.
-The Bruins stayed through the 1977-78 season.
+In the fall of 1969, WBZ regained the radio rights to the Boston Bruins (which it had lost in 1951), and began carrying Boston Celtics basketball.
+The Bruins stayed through the 1977–78 season.
 The Celtics left WBZ after the team's 1980-81 NBA Championship season.
 During the years when the Bruins and Celtics were both on WBZ and both playing at the same time, one of them (usually the Celtics) would be heard on WBZ-FM.
-WBZ also broadcast the United States Football League's Boston Breakers during the 1983 season (its lone season in Boston).
+WBZ broadcast the United States Football League's Boston Breakers during the 1983 season (its lone season in Boston).
 Also heard were Boston College Eagles football from 1987 through 1991.
 Starting in 1972, WBZ's football broadcasts featured the play-by-play team of Gil Santos and Gino Cappelletti.

 During the 1970s, WBZ was one of a number of clear channel AM stations that petitioned to be allowed to increase their power.
 WBZ would have used 500,000 watts transmitting from Provincetown, Massachusetts, to reach all of New England during the day.
 A backlash from smaller stations led to the petition being denied and station protections limited to a 750-mile radius.

 WBZ became an affiliate of ABC Radio on January 1, 1980; ABC was the descendant of the Blue Network, which WBZ had dropped 38 years earlier.
 The ABC affiliation allowed the station to begin airing Paul Harvey's daily broadcasts, which were previously heard in Boston on WEZE (1260 AM, now WBIX) and, later, WECB, the carrier current station at Emerson College.
 Later in the year, a schedule shuffle ended Carl DeSuze's run on the morning show (which was taken over by Dave Maynard), and he was moved to middays; the overnight show was then taken over by Bob Raleigh, who had been WBZ's midday host since June 1976.
 Calling All Sports was also dropped in favor of an early evening talk show, hosted at various points by David Finnegan, Lou Marcel, and Peter Meade.
 Former overnight host Larry Glick was moved first into late evenings and then into afternoons, and ultimately left the station in May 1987.